 One aspect of the Levellers underplayed in the book were their relationship with Cromwell and their inability to go beyond their own social base.

-Leveller ideas had their roots essentially in the lower strata of society, as Cliff slaughter states “they become anathema to the victorious upper-middle classes.
+Leveller ideas had their roots primarily in the lower strata of society, as Cliff Slaughter states “they become anathema to the victorious upper-middle classes.
 It was as necessary for Cromwell to crush the Ranters as to liquidate Lilburne’s Levellers and Winstanley’s Diggers.
-A few selections from their tracts will show their lack of appeal to a class so enamoured of compromise (with its ‘betters’, of course) as the British bourgeoisie”.
+A few selections from their tracts will show their lack of appeal to class so enamored of compromise (with its ‘betters,' of course) as the British bourgeoisie”.
 This would also explain that after the 1650s the Levellers all but ceased to exist

-One of the complex and interesting chapter in the book is The Laws of England and the free born Englishman.
-Given Foxley’s extensive research on this matter it is little surprising that she makes little use of Soviet historians work on the English revolution.
+One of the compound and exciting chapter in the book is The Laws of England and the free-born Englishman.
+Given Foxley’s extensive research on this matter, it is little surprising that she makes little use of Soviet historians work on the English Revolution.

 It is a fact that that this book was primarily targeted at academic circles.
-It is perhaps natural given the complex nature of the subject material.
-However the book should be of concern to all history students both of a left or right persuasion.
-Foxley’s book should be seen as an important contribution to placing the Levellers in their proper revolutionary context.
-Hopefully when the book is published in paperback a reasonable price would mean it getting the wider reader ship it deserves.
+It is perhaps natural given the compound nature of the subject material.
+However, the book should be of concern to all history students both of a left or right persuasion.
+Foxley’s book should be seen as a significant contribution to placing the Levellers in their proper revolutionary context.
+Hopefully, when the book is published in paperback, a reasonable price would mean it getting the wider reader ship it deserves.

 1 John Rees, review of The Levellers: Radical Political Thought in the English Revolution, (review no. 1519)